Naveen-S/Git/README.md

         - What does Rebase do?
             - It change the base from original base to tip the new branch for clean git history.
 Because of this it rewrites history.
     ![Screenshot_20220115-080957](https://user-images.githubusercontent.com/12951785/149617750-a953ee86-8891-4272-98c2-80ad7caeb408.jpg)

+    - When not to use Rebase?
+      - When a commit is already been shared with someone don't rebase, because Rebase rewrites history.

     * Aside:
     * HEAD is a pointer pointing to the latest commit of the branch you are currently in.